 Please click here for our child protection / safeguarding policy.

-What to do if you feel that a young person is at risk:
+What to do if you feel THAT you or another young person is at risk:

 If you are a student at the school:

 - tell a member of staff about it if you’re in school;

 - tell your parent about it if you’re at home;

 - Call Childline (0800 1111) or The Samaritans (08457 909090).
 Childline is free to call from any phone.

 - Contact the NSPCC (see below for contact details)